Katharine Cornell: The Doctor's Dilemma

-Cornell next played in Shaw's play, The Doctor's Dilemma, and Raymond Massey starred opposite her.
-Her production company was running so smoothly that Massey said, "Whatever anyone tells you, Kit ran her own show.
+Cornell next played in Shaw's play, The Doctor's Dilemma, and Raymond Massey starred with opposite her.
+Her production company was running so smoothly that Massey said "Whatever anyone tells you, Kit ran her own show.
 They will say everything was managed by those people around her, but it is absolutely not true.
 She knew everything that was going on and she made all the decisions.
 At the end of the day you could find her poring over the box office receipts.
 She was a shrewd and intelligent businesswoman."

 The play opened in 1941 in San Francisco, just one week before Pearl Harbor, and was the only show not cancelled, despite numerous blackouts.
 Given the distraction of the war, the play was not well received.
 Gregory Peck was part of the tour as "the secretary."

 The war years

 Shortly after the U.S. entered World War II, Cornell decided upon a revival of Candida to benefit the Army Emergency Fund and the Navy Relief Society.
 Of her five productions of this play, this fourth one is remembered for the star-studded cast of Raymond Massey, Burgess Meredith, Mildred Natwick and Dudley Digges.
 Cornell was able to convince all actors, Shaw, the theater hands and the Schubert organization to donate their labor, services and venue so that almost all proceeds went directly to the fund.